N Gauge Forum

 Post by: EtchedPixels on September 15, 2025, 10:16:44 PM

-Quote from: Papyrus on Today at 09:05:07 PMThe join between wing and fuselage is the same the other side.
+Quote from: Papyrus on September 15, 2025, 09:05:07 PMThe join between wing and fuselage is the same the other side.
 I can't tell if it is soldered or a weld.

 If it's pewter then silver soldering is somewhere between the two - bit like brazing.
 You can fix up pewter a bit but it's not easy.
 The joints are ok - you can simply add solder (silver solder) with a low temperature iron and then spend ages sanding and wirewooling it down smooth but dents are another matter alas.